 We have more information about having a temporary tracheostomy.

-The surgeon makes a cut in your neck and removes the whole larynx.
-This means there is no longer a connection between your mouth, nose and lungs.
-After the operation you will breathe and speak in a different way.
+When the surgeon removes the whole larynx, there is no longer a connection between your mouth, nose and lungs.
+This means that after the operation you breathe and speak in a different way.

-You breathe through a hole (opening) in your neck, called a stoma.
+You breathe through a hole (opening) in your neck, called a tracheostomy or stoma.
 You also no longer have vocal cords to produce a voice.
 But you can speak using a choice of different ways to communicate.
+We have more information on speaking after a laryngectomy.

 A laryngectomy stoma is when the surgeon makes a permanent opening in the windpipe.
 It is in the lower part of your neck and you breathe through it.

-The stoma stays open on its own.
+Having a stoma is safe.
+It usually stays open on its own and will not close over.
 Some people may need a soft tube to help keep their stoma open for the first few days after surgery.
 Others may need the tube for longer.

 The thought of having a laryngectomy stoma can be frightening.
 But you will get lots of support and information from your healthcare team.

-You have the stoma for the rest of your life and breathe through it from when you have your operation.
+You have the stoma for the rest of your life and start breathing through it when you have your operation.
 Your surgeon, specialist nurse and speech and language therapist (SLT) will talk to you about this before your operation.

-We have more information about living with a laryngectomy stoma.
+We have more information on living with a laryngectomy stoma.

 After the operation, your neck and shoulder may be stiff on the side where you had the surgery.
 A physiotherapist can show you exercises to help with this.